 Microfoam is very small milk bubbles made by steaming milk with an espresso machine's steam wand.
 It is that top layer of milk you taste when you have the first sip of your latte or cappuccino.
 It is creamy, smooth and textured small milk bubbles.

 Below I have taken a photo of some microfoam I have made with my coffee machine.
-If you look closely you can see the small layer of microfoam created that sits on top of my milk jug above the steamed milk.
+If you look closely you can see the small layer of microfoam created that sits on top of my frothing pitcher above the steamed milk.
 This microfoam is what is poured into lattes and other frothy coffee drinks.

 How To Make Microfoam?